Skip to main content

 About

-CrossOver: Roll For Initiative is a multiplayer casual role playing game.
+CrossOver: Roll For Initiative is a single player and multiplayer casual role playing game with a fantasy theme.
 It was developed by MicroProse Software and was released on July 23, 2024.
-It received very positive reviews from players.
+It received positive reviews from players.

 Skip User Reviews